Promo: Get 5% off your accommodations in Hokkaido using <TTI5> under coupon code!

 The nearest airport to Sapporo city is New Chitose Airport.
 Check flight prices for your dates of travel here:

 Can’t see the widget above?
-Click here to check flights from Singapore to Sapporo instead!
+Check out flight prices from Singapore to Sapporo here!

 This post was brought to you by MYSTAYS Hotel.